Skip to main content

 Search

-In 2008, a sculptor who had recently relocated to Salisbury suggested we host a temporary sculpture show to attract a broader audience for arts and cultural tourism.
-Now in its ninth year, the show has a strong following among residents, visitors and exhibiting sculptors.
-Originally just in the downtown area, the show has expanded to local colleges and the busy Exit 76 interchange at I-85.
-As a result of the PAC’s efforts, the City has added thirteen permanent sculptures through public and private acquisition.
-In addition, two new major installations now celebrate significant events in local history.
+In 2008, a sculptor who had recently relocated to Salisbury suggested the City host a temporary sculpture show to attract a broader audience for arts and cultural tourism.
+This show has since been an annual event since 2008 with a strong following among residents, visitors and exhibiting sculptors.
+Originally just in the downtown area, the show has expanded to local businesses, colleges and Salisbury neighborhoods.
+The addition of the sculpture show prompted the group to change its name to the Public Art Committee (PAC).
+As a result of the PAC’s efforts, the City has since added twenty-six permanent sculptures through public and private acquisition.
+The committee became a full Public Arts Commission (PAC) in 2022.

 Yellow sculpture in park